Skip to main content

 Arrange a visit

-Our new and improved Discovery Visit package is a teacher-led trip around the museum, allowing for a more flexible visit with regards to students, timings and your own activities.
+Our Discovery Visit package is a teacher-led trip around the museum, allowing for a more flexible visit with regards to students, timings and your own activities.

 Groups will be offered thematic Discovery Trails to support their visit, highlighting some key areas within the museum and prompting specific thinking around them.